rixx/books.rixx.de/src/reviews/1998/alarm-im-kasperletheater.md

 I got my great-grandmother to read it to me in a probably slightly excessive frequency.
 Soon I could quote it entirely (and I still can, if I concentrate), and I'd of course pretend that I was reading it out loud!
 Fake it till you make it: after some time, I didn't need to pretend anymore, and I was able to read first some, then all of it.

+## Further Reading

+[Der Räuber Hotzenplotz](https://books.rixx.de/reviews/1999/der-rauber-hotzenplotz/) is another German book for children that uses the Punch-and-Judy characters, though in a very different way.